 I’m always skeptical when I see pre-workout supplements with a lot of extreme advertising.

-4 Gauge started appearing on my social media feeds quite a while ago, but it’s only after my dietician mentioned it to me that I paid any attention.
+4 Gauge started appearing on my social media feed quite a while ago, but it’s only after my dietician mentioned it to me that I paid any attention.

 The list of ingredients did look interesting, especially the unique combination.

-So, I decided to give it a try and see if it actually lived up to the hype of increasing physical performance and providing more intense muscle pumps.
+So, I decided to try this pre-workout supplement and see if it lived up to the hype of increasing physical performance and providing more intense muscle pumps.

-Without giving too much away, online reviews looked good, and I was pleasantly surprised with my own results.
+Without giving too much away, online feedback looked good, and I was pleasantly surprised with my results.

 What Is 4 Gauge?